micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - Specific support for RTOS and microcontrollers

 In ROS 1 a network thread is responsible for receiving all messages and putting them into a FIFO queue (in roscpp).
 That is, all callbacks were called in a FIFO manner, without any execution management.
 With the introduction of DDS (data distribution service) in ROS 2, the messages are buffered in DDS.
 In ROS 2, an Executor concept was introduced to support execution management, like priorization.
-At the rcl-layer, a _wait-set_ is configured with the messages to be received and in a second step, the messages are taken from the DDS-queue.
-The standard implementation of the ROS 2 Executor for the C++ API (rclcpp) has, however, certain unusual features, like precedence of timers over all other DDS messages, non-preemptive round-robin scheduling for subscriptions, clients and services and considering only one instance of message type (even if multiple are available).
+At the rcl-layer, a _wait-set_ is configured with handles to be received and in a second step, the handles are taken from the DDS-queue.
+A handle is a term defined in rcl-layer and summarizes timers, subscriptions, clients and services etc..

+The standard implementation of the ROS 2 Executor for the C++ API (rclcpp) has, however, certain unusual features, like precedence of timers over all other DDS handles, non-preemptive round-robin scheduling for non-timer handles and considering only one input data for each handle (even if multiple could be available).
 These features have the consequence, that in certain situations the standard rclcpp Executor is not deterministic and it makes proving real-time guarantees hard.
-We have not looked at the Executor implementation for Python (rclpy) because we have micro-controllers as the platform in mind, on which typically C or C++ appliations will run.
+We have not looked at the ROS 2 Executor implementation for Python frontend (rclpy) because we consider a micro-controllers platform, on which typically C or C++ appliations will run.

-The challenges to achieve the afore-mentioned goals for ROS 2 are:
+Given the goals for a Real-Time Executor and the limitations of the ROS 2 standard rclcpp Executor, the challenges are:
 - to develop an adequate and well-defined scheduling mechanisms for the ROS 2 framework and the real-time operating system (RTOS)
 - to define an easy-to-use interface for ROS-developers
 - to model requirements (like latencies, determinism in subsystems)
 - mapping of ROS framework and OS scheduler (semi-automated and optimized mapping is desired as well as generic, well-understood framework mechanisms)

-Our approach is to provide a real-time Executor on two layers as described in section [Introduction to Client Library](../).
+Our approach is to provide Real-Time Executors on two layers as described in section [Introduction to Client Library](../).
 One based on the rcl-layer written in C programming language and one based on rclcpp written in C++.

-As the first step, we propose the LET-Executor, which implements static order scheduling policy with logic execution time semantics.
+As the first step, we propose the LET-Executor for the rcl-layer in C, which implements static order scheduling policy with logic execution time semantics.
 In this scheduling policy, all callbacks are executed in a pre-defined order.
 Logical execution time refers to the concept, that first input data is read before tasks are executed.
 Secondly, we developed a Callback-group-level Executor, which allows to prioritize a group of callbacks.
 These approaches are based on the concept of Executors, which have been introduced in ROS 2.

+In the future, we plan to provide other Real-Time Executors for the rcl- and rclcpp-layer.

 ## Analysis of rclcpp standard Executor